-Mixed Berry Oatmeal Bars Recipe — A healthy summer dessert made with fresh berries, whole grain oats, brown sugar, and an irresistible crumble topping.
+Mixed Berry Oatmeal Bars Recipe -- An easy & healthy summer dessert made with fresh berries, whole grain oats, brown sugar, and an irresistible crumble topping.
 (Vegan, Nut-Free, Dairy-Free)

 Oatmeal bars are the kind of dessert that tiptoes around the idea that they are an acceptable breakfast.
 I can tell you with my utmost confidence these ones totally do.
 Use me as a reference if anyone questions you.